 Technology agencies rely on past experiences and research to gauge how much time it would take to build your product.
-They split each activity required by the product into tasks and they estimate each one individually.
-They should also know from experience how many generic activities should take.
-A good example is the Q&A in a project that usually takes between 25% and 50% of the total development time.
+They split each activity required by the product into tasks and estimate each one individually.
+They should also know how many generic activities should take.
+A good example is the Q&A part of a project, which usually takes between 25% and 50% of the total development time.

 3. How do you get the most accurate estimation from an agency:

 - Include as many details in your initial brief;

 - Don’t be afraid to ask as many questions as you deem necessary.